asokolsky/asokolsky.github.io/hardware/business-audio.md

 [TRRS male to male](https://www.amazon.com/dp/B08RB17ZY1) cable
 - input 3: switch to USB, level at 5
 - output 2: wired earphones, can use be plugged into any output really
-- [2xUSB cables](https://www.amazon.com/dp/B089DM4KDW) - one to laptop, another
+- [2xUSB cables](https://www.amazon.com/dp/B089DM4KDW) - one to the laptop,
-to a power supply.
+another to the power supply.
 - laptop sound output and input are set to "Zoom P4 Audio"

 Amazingly this is all plug and play!
 Minor CONS: